richparker718/fall-2022-ethics-work-DrydenArt/weekly_ethicacy/resources.md

+Weekly Ethicacy
+Elizabeth Rechtin and Rich Parker
+CSCI 77800 Fall 2022

+Artificial Intelligence in the Arts

+Background:  Advances in technology have always impacted the Arts.
+Computers and the software developed for them have impacted Visual and Musical Arts since their creation and have been adopted by artists and the wider art world over time [link.  https://www.bbvaopenmind.com/en/articles/artificial-intelligence-and-the-arts-toward-computational-creativity/

 Cons:
 Appropriation/Theft of Compensation/Perpetuating and Embedding Racism, Double Standard (Real people in jail for lyrics vs. white execs of AI company untouchable), Lack of Real Change (white execs not sincere/mocking the severity of their actions)
 Resources: